OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/disc/hotpenny.md

 ---
 title: hotpenny
-description: The hotpenny webpage provides a list of top penny stocks sourced from various websites.
+description: "The hotpenny webpage provides a list of top penny stocks sourced from" various websites.
 It displays price, volume, trade changes, and allows users to limit the number of stocks displayed.
 keywords: